pjmaker/technical-writing/README.md

 In my humble opinion delivering an industrial based course within an academic program was a good thing.
 I have been using the notes since then in a variety of industrial and consulting jobs.
-Currently I'm working in the utility industry where a few people could perhaps use the information contained in this course.
+Currently I'm working in the power utility industry where a few people could perhaps use the information contained in this course.
+Enough rambling.